Thursday, April 14, 2016

-In June 2015, Kirkland alumnae are invited to celebrate the 50th anniversary of Kirkland College and renew connections and friendships during the All-Kirkland Reunion.
+In June 2015, Kirkland alumnae were invited to celebrate the 50th anniversary of Kirkland College and renew connections and friendships during the All-Kirkland Reunion.

-This reunion promises to be a spirited one filled with memory-making fun, reconnection and camaraderie.
-Although you are invited to participate in the comprehensive weekend schedule filled with workshops, films, music, family events and gatherings, Kirkland highlights include:
+This reunion was a spirited one filled with memory-making fun, reconnection and camaraderie.
+Kirkland highlights included:

 -Opening reception to celebrate the Kirkland Wall in the Kennedy Center.
 The Wall includes the name of every alumna who matriculated at Kirkland.